xeyownt/bup/Documentation/bup-save.md

     or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.

+    See `bup-init`(1) for more information on how to configure the server.

 -t, \--tree
 :   after creating the backup set, print out the git tree
     id of the resulting backup.